4d/go-mobile/docs/special-features/push-notification.md

 ![Push notification process](img/4D-for-ios-push-notification.png)

-## Requirements
+## Configuration

-In order to send push notifications, you need to generate and reference an authentication key for your project.
+In order to send push notifications, you need to generate and reference authentication and configuration files for your project.

-### For iOS

-An `AuthKey_XXXYYY.p8` authentication file from Apple is required.
+1. Generate and download your authentication files:

-1. Generate and download a .p8 key file as described in [this documentation](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Generate_p8.md).
+- **iOS**: Generate and download a `AuthKey_XXXYYY.p8` authentication key file as described in [this documentation](https://github.com/4d-for-ios/4D-Mobile-App-Server/blob/master/Documentation/Generate_p8.md).
+- **Android**: Configure your Firebase project to get your `google-services.json` file and your `server key` as described in [this documentation](https://github.com/4d/4D-Mobile-App-Server/blob/main/Documentation/Conf_firebase.md).

-2. In the [Publishing](../project-definition/publishing) page, check the **Push notifications** option and select your certificate in the mobile project.
+2. In the [Publishing](../project-definition/publishing) page, check the **Push notifications** option and select appropriate files(s) for the mobile project:

+- **iOS**: select the `.p8` file
+- **Android**: select the `google-services.json` file

 ![Publishing section](img/push-notification-publishing-section.png)

-### For Android

-You need to get the server key from your Firebase project and configure Cloud Message API.

-1. Configure your Firebase project to get your server key as described in [this documentation](https://github.com/4d/4D-Mobile-App-Server/blob/main/Documentation/Conf_firebase.md).

-2. In the push notification method, reference the server key using the following statement:
+3. **Android only**: In the push notification method, reference the `server key` using the following statement:

 ```4d

 $pushNotification.auth.serverKey:="your_server_key"

 ```

 ## Basic example to manage push notifications